ronak66/Data-structures-and-algorithms/README.md

 * Rabin Karp - It is a pattern search algorithm of order O(n+m) where n,m : length of two strings
 * Expression Evaluation - evaluates given mathematical expression using stacks
 * Sieve Of Eratosthenes - efficient way to find all prime numbers from 1 to n
+* Longest_Common_Substring - Given two strings, returns longest common substring with the help of rolling hash and Binary Search.
+Time complexity is O(nlogn)
 * Merge Sort T(n) = O(nlogn)
 * Quicksort  T(n) = O(nlogn)